Dover Street Market

 Dover Street Market is a multi-brand retailer originally located on Dover Street, in Mayfair, London.
-It has stores in New York City, Tokyo, Singapore, Beijing and Los Angeles.
+It has stores in New York City, Tokyo, Singapore, Paris, Beijing and Los Angeles.

 Dover Street Market was created by Rei Kawakubo of Japanese fashion label Comme des Garçons and her husband Adrian Joffe.
-The store sells all Comme des Garçons brands, as well as complementary high fashion and streetwear brands such as Balenciaga, Brain Dead, Céline, Daniela Gregis, Dreamland Syndicate, Golf Wang, Gucci, Hussein Chalayan, J.W.Anderson, Lanvin, LOEWE, Maison Margiela, Marni, Nike, Proenza Schouler, Ovelia Transtoto, Raf Simons, Rick Owens, Roberts Wood, sacai, Stüssy, The Row, Thom Browne, Valentino, Vans, Vetements, Common Projects, Supreme, Noah, Palace, PACCBET, gr-uniforma and many other brands.
+The store sells Comme des Garçons brands, as well as complementary high fashion and streetwear brands such as Brain Dead, Daniela Gregis, Gucci, JW Anderson, LOEWE, Maison Margiela, Nike, Palace, Rick Owens, sacai, Stüssy, Supreme, The Row, Valentino and many other brands.

 Concept

 Dover Street Market is a retailer that mainly sells high fashion products, but also features items from more urban, streetwear brands.
 The concept of Dover Street Market was largely based upon the Kensington Market that was the fashion hub for Britain for over 40 years.
 Taking from Kensington Market, Rei Kawakubo and Adrian Joffe sought to create a store that aimed to be a stockist for their own brand, Comme des Garçons, as well as other brands and designers that they saw fit to curate their store with.
 The aesthetic direction that Kawakubo and Joffe had in mind was a very unorthodox approach compared to how usual high department stores looked like.
 With their particular direction in mind, Dover Street Market over the years has collaborated with the Frieze Art Fair, the Michael Hoppen Gallery, and the Institute of Contemporary Arts (ICA) to showcase work throughout the store.
 Kawakubo described Dover Street Market as "beautiful chaos".